oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

     $ docker images
     ```

+   You can also [inspect](#inspect-images) the contents of the image.

 **Notes:**
+- To enable WIT to download patches,
+  you must supply your My Oracle Support (Oracle Single Sign-On) credentials
+  using the `--user` and `--passwordEnv` parameters.
+  This example assumes that you have set the `MYPWD`
+  shell environment variable so that it contains your password.
 - The `--type` parameter designates the type of WebLogic Server,
   Fusion Middleware (FMW) Infrastructure install, or TBD (Derek),
   to include in the generated image.
 For example,